sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 ### IITB Teams

-Efforts and outcomes produced by [activities of all IT teams](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx) continue and all contribute towards the same long term impact.
+Efforts and outcomes produced by [activities of all IT teams](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx) continue and all contribute towards the same long-term impact.

 ## Expected Results